Conflict catalog

 External Support

-The conflict archive includes MONUSCO and Force Intervention Brigade involvement because UN-backed offensive operations were central to the 2013 defeat of M23.
+The conflict catalog includes MONUSCO and Force Intervention Brigade involvement because UN-backed offensive operations were central to the 2013 defeat of M23.
 Claims about outside state support to M23 should be handled case by case in weapon entries and require direct system-level sourcing.

 Category